holsatus/mav-param/README.md

 # Implementation

-This library relies on a deriving the `param_rs::Tree` on strucs, where each field/entry implements the `param_rs::Node` trait, which allows for converting the field into either a primitive type/value, or another `Tree`.
+This library relies on a deriving the `mav_param::Tree` on strucs, where each field/entry implements the `mav_param::Node` trait, which allows for converting the field into either a primitive type/value, or another `Tree`.
 Anything that that is a `Tree` or supported primitives automatically `Node`.
 This is what allows for using composition to combine structs, tuples, arrays and primitives into a data type that can be iterated to generate all stringy identifiers.

 ## Limitations